 Things I Wish Someone Had Told Me About Starting a Blog

-Found this article relevant?Rayne Elizabeth, Angela Rogness, Scott Stewart and 16 others found this witty
+Found this article relevant?Rayne Attwood, Angela Rogness, Scott Stewart and 16 others found this witty

 So you want to create a blog, but you don't know where to start.
 It's not as easy as it seems, but with these tips (painstakingly acquired after running several blogs) you can avoid the obstacles that blogging newbies run into and take the first steps to online fame.